13 March 2015

 This type of filter works by forcing the pool water through a very fine cartridge.
 During this process, the cartridge material filters out any impurities.
 While cartridges should be replaced every few years, cleaning the cartridge on a weekly basis is recommended for peak water performance.
 Cleaning the cartridge is an easy procedure; it simply requires removing the cartridge and giving it a thorough hose down (or soaking it in degreasing agents if you want to be extremely thorough), drying it and reinstalling it - all of which should take a few minutes.
 Regular cleaning will extend the life of the filter.

 The filtration unit and media you choose will depend on your personal preference and circumstances.
-Do your research then discuss the options with your pool company, or contact us for advice.
+Do your research then discuss the options with your pool company.